Cray-HPE/sat/docs/man/sat-bootsys.8.rst

 **--bos-version BOS_VERSION**
         The version of the BOS API to use when launching BOS sessions.

+**--cfs-version CFS_VERSION**
+        The version of the CFS API to use when launching CFS sessions.

 **--cle-bos-template** *CLE_BOS_TEMPLATE*
         The name of the BOS session template for shutdown or boot of COS (formerly known as CLE) compute nodes.
 If not specified, no